-This minestrone recipe is one of my family’s favorite winter meals!
+This meatball minestrone recipe is one of my family’s favorite winter meals!
 All you need to add is a loaf of crusty bread.
+My family doesn’t really like the vegetarian recipe — they love meatballs!
+So I make MEATBALL minestrone.
+This is one of my easy “Canned Soup” recipes, as in, you use a lot of cans to make it.
+Super easy!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!